State Law Privacy Notice

 How to Contact Us About Your Privacy

-Residents of the states listed above may invoke their state-specific consumer rights by submitting a request to a “controller” of “personal data.”
+Residents of these states may invoke their state-specific consumer rights by submitting a request to a “controller” of “personal data.”
 For purposes of this notice, the following general definitions are relevant (please refer to each state law for the specific wording of each definition and any other defined terms):

 A "Controller" is a person (or business) that determines the purpose for and means of processing personal data.